Kuift/GuiftsDynamicBlueprint/README.md

 - You can cycle through rendering window size by pressing 'J', try it if your performance aren't great
 - You can cycle through rendering relative to your camera or your cursor by pressing 'K'
 - As a moderator, you can enable or disable live blueprint editing using the !bp_edit_toggle command
+- As a moderator, you can enable or disable the overlord mode using the !bp_overlord_toggle command.
+    - When overlord command is enabled, only the selected overlord with the command "" can place and edit blueprints
 ##### Thanks to all kag's modder who answered my questions and big thanks to Numan and Monkey_Feats.
 ##### Thanks to Epsilon for the inventory code